Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 How profitable is a pest control business?

 Running a pest control business can be very profitable.
-In fact, setting up your own limited company will give you the highest earning potential if you work in pest control.
+Setting up your own limited company will give you the highest earning potential if you work in pest control.